Showing posts with label Updates. Show all posts

 In the last two weeks, I have made quite a few updates.
 Three reviews for Iron Buffalo Gaming and Coffee, and one for the 2005 Serenity RPG.

 For my next three/four reviews, I will be going down a fantasy run.
 I finally obtained a copy of Sanctuary from the 1980s.
-This book is a collection of three different books of short stories which take place in the Thieves' World setting.
+This book is a collection of three different books of short stories that take place in the Thieves' World setting.
 This book is very different from the 2003 novel of the same name.
-This will be three different reviews of each book, Thieves' World, Tales from the Vulgar Unicorn, and Shadows of Sanctuary.
+This will be three different reviews of each book: Thieves' World, Tales from the Vulgar Unicorn, and Shadows of Sanctuary.

 This series of books was created by Robert Lynn Asprin as a shared universe.
 The authors of the stories used the same city as the settling and created their characters to exist there.
 It was a simple and ingenious idea that has been used for many other books.

 There has been another change behind the scenes.
 I have lost my Amazon Affiliate Ads.
-The reason for this is rather simple as much as it is baffling.
+The reason for this is rather simple, as much as it is baffling.
 The Affiliate system is not meant to be a personal or friends and family discount.
 By using social media, including responding to comments on the blog itself, Amazon has taken the point of view that those interactions make us friends and family or perhaps business associates.

 Ok, sure.
 I'll accept that.
 So the Amazon Ads are no more.